 RENEWABLE ENERGY INVESTMENT FUND (REIF).
 A fund established by the local government or other entity to accept payment from building owners to construct or acquire qualifying renewable energy (along with RECs) on their behalf.

 RENEWABLE ENERGY SYSTEM.
-Photovoltaic, solar thermal, geothermal energy extracted from hot fluid or steam, wind, or other approved renewable energy production systems used to generate energy.
+Photovoltaic, solar thermal, geothermal energy extracted from hot fluid or steam, wind, or other approved systems used to generate renewable energy.

 SEMIHEATED SPACE.
 An enclosed space within a building that is heated by a heating system whose output capacity is greater than or equal to 3.4 Btu/h × ft2 of floor area but is not a conditioned space.